Tree of Life Christian Schools: Campuses

+The High School and Middle School campuses are located 1.5 miles apart in north Columbus.

+Tree of Life opened its separate middle school campus in 2024 on the property formerly owned by Christian Assembly Church.
+Up until that time, the middle school and high school shared the same building.
+Christian Assembly church still operates at the middle school property on Karl Rd.

 History

 In the spring of 1978, members from the Linden Church of Christ, Beechwold Church of Christ, and Minerva Park Church of Christ came together to form the first school board of what was then called Linden Christian School.
-Over the years, Northeast Church of Christ, Indianola Church of Christ, Westerville Christian Church, North Park Church of Christ, Discover Christian Church, Hilliard Church of Christ and Worthington Christian Church joined the effort.
+Over the years, Northeast Church of Christ, Indianola Church of Christ, Westerville Christian Church, North Park Church of Christ, Discover Christian Church, Hilliard Church of Christ, Worthington Christian Church, and Rock City Church joined the effort.

 The initial student body was 47 students, preschool - grade 3.

 Jayne Marrah, Tree of Life's first administrator, began with four other faculty.
-The school has grown to over 80 staff members.
+The school has grown to over 175 staff members.

-Initially housed in the Linden Church of Christ, the school now has three locations.
-Two of those are sponsoring churches who provide facilities to the school rent-free.
-The Third location on Northridge Road was an empty Columbus public school, purchased in 1984 for $275,000.
-A regulation-sized gymnasium was completed in 1992 and a Library/Media Center in 2000.
-The four branches are referred to as Dublin, Indianola, Northridge, and (new location since 2019) Polaris.
+Initially housed in the Linden Church of Christ, the school now has 5 campus locations (3 elementary, 1 middle, and 1 high school) and a district central office.

-The school was accredited by the Association of Christian Schools, International (ACSI) in 2015.
+The school is accredited by the Association of Christian Schools, International (ACSI) and by AdvancED (Cognia).

-Courses offered

-Tree of Life has a gradually increasing number of Advanced Placement (AP) and Honors courses for secondary level students, as well as many other challenging classes.